arnaoutr/website/_pages/contact.md

 Bakar Institute for Computational Health Sciences <br>
 Graduate Program in Biological and Medical Informatics <br>
 University of California, San Francisco <br>
-email: rima.arnaout (at) ucsf.edu <br> <br>
+email: rima.arnaout (at) ucsf.edu <br>
 <i>505 Parnassus Avenue</i> <br>
 <i>San Francisco, CA 94143</i> <br>
 <br>
 <h1 id="join-us"> Work with Us </h1>
 <hr>

+If you think machine learning will revolutionize healthcare, come work with us!
+Students, postdocs, residents/fellows with clinical and/or computational backgrounds are encouraged to apply to work with us.
 Inquiries should be emailed directly to Dr. Arnaout and should include a CV and a letter of interest clearly but briefly articulating why you are potentially interested in joining the lab.
 Candidates will be encouraged to explore applying for extramural fellowships to support their research.